-A group of allies come together as a study group to inform themselves about issues centring on ‘resist, revive, decolonise’ that form the manifesto of a recently established First Nations collective.
+A group of allies came together as a study group to inform themselves about issues centring on ‘Resist, Revive, Decolonise’ that form the manifesto of a recently established First Nations collective.
 They meet once a month at a different member’s house in turn.
-The host provides a meal.
-Those attending bring Pay the Rent money – suggested amount $5 per meeting, but people pay more or less depending upon their financial situation.
-The money collected is paid to a selection of First Nations collectives and Traditional Owner Councils.
+The host provided a meal.
+Those attending brought Pay the Rent money – the suggested amount was $5 per meeting, but people paid more or less depending upon their financial situation.
+The money collected was paid to a selection of First Nations collectives and Traditional Owner Councils.

 Private home owners #1

-When two people bought a house together, they were deeply conscious of buying a house on stolen land, land that has been traded without permission by the Aboriginal owners.
+When two people bought a house together, they were deeply conscious of buying a house on stolen land – land that had been traded without permission from the Aboriginal owners.
 They decided to borrow an extra $10,000 and put it into Pay the Rent as a ‘stolen land tax’.
-They are intending to paint an Aboriginal flag on their front fence, with the words “always was, always will be, Aboriginal land’ and are paying monthly into Pay the Rent.
+They are intending to paint an Aboriginal flag on their front fence, with the words “always was, always will be, Aboriginal land”.
+They are also Paying The Rent monthly.
 Their wills provide the opportunity for the land to be returned to Aboriginal people.